ktorio/ktor-documentation/topics/server-typed-session-auth.md

 ## Add CSRF protection {id="csrf"}

 Cookie transports send the session automatically on every request, including requests started by another site.
-Use `csrfProtection` to install the [CSRF](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-csrf/io.ktor.server.plugins.csrf/-c-s-r-f.html) plugin for the routes this scheme protects:
+Use the `csrfProtection {}` block to install the [CSRF](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-csrf/io.ktor.server.plugins.csrf/-c-s-r-f.html) plugin for the routes this scheme protects: